ArtistYay/notes.artistuniverse.github.io/notes-mkdocs/docs/Cloud/Security/PWNED Labs/Microsoft Cloud Attack and Defense Bootcamp/Session 1_Getting initial access to the Microsoft Cloud/Unlock Access with Azure Key Vault.md

     - Conduct routine security assessments using tools like **Azure Security Center**.
     - Monitor resources for changes in configuration or access policies.

----

-### **Real-World Takeaways**

-This lab mirrors real-world risks where improper account management, excessive permissions, and weak security configurations combine to enable attackers to escalate privileges and exfiltrate sensitive data.
-By adopting a **zero-trust model**, minimizing access, and continuously monitoring the environment, such breaches can be mitigated.